 Make a cookbook – I think it would be fun to let them decorate a cookbook.
-One of those kind that have recipe cards/index cards in it would be best.
+One of those kinds that have recipe cards/index cards in it would be best.
 Everyone could bring a favorite recipe that the others can write down and put in their cookbook.
-Alternatively, you could have the girls get recipes from members of the ward and compile a ward cookbook.
+Alternatively, you could have the youth get recipes from members of the ward and compile a ward cookbook.

 Family History Show and Tell – Come prepared to share a fun or interesting story from their family history.
 Here is an example of one group that did this and how it looked.